getgauge/docs.gauge.org/writing-specifications.rst

 Special Parameter: CSV
 ^^^^^^^^^^^^^^^^^^^^^^

-Tables are used to pass table value into steps read from an external CSV file.
+Tables are used to pass table values into steps read from an external CSV file.
 The parameter text in the step contains a prefix table and the path to the csv file.